 Arenas del Mar – A luxury beachfront property in Manuel Antonio that offers a private beachfront and personalized service.
 Families can enjoy two pools and two beaches, try a tortilla making class, or go out on boogie boards.
 Fun for everyone!

-If you’re looking for other Costa Rica tips, check out our articles: 15 Reasons Families Will Love an Adventures by Disney Costa Rica Vacation or How to Plan for a One Week Trip to Costa Rica
+If you’re looking for other Costa Rica tips, check out our articles: 15 Reasons Families Will Love an Adventures by Disney Costa Rica Vacation, How to Plan a Costa Rica Multigenerational Vacation, and How to Plan for a One Week Trip to Costa Rica